deepaksood619/deepaksood619.github.io/docs/computer-science/operating-system/others.md

 ## Bank Switching

-Bank switchingis a technique used in computer design to increase the amount of usable memory beyond the amount directly addressable by the [processor](https://en.wikipedia.org/wiki/Microprocessor).It can be used to configure a system differently at different times; for example, a [ROM](https://en.wikipedia.org/wiki/Read-only_memory) required to [start a system](https://en.wikipedia.org/wiki/Booting) from diskette could be switched out when no longer needed.
+Bank switching is a technique used in computer design to increase the amount of usable memory beyond the amount directly addressable by the [processor](https://en.wikipedia.org/wiki/Microprocessor).It can be used to configure a system differently at different times; for example, a [ROM](https://en.wikipedia.org/wiki/Read-only_memory) required to [start a system](https://en.wikipedia.org/wiki/Booting) from diskette could be switched out when no longer needed.
 In video game systems, bank switching allowed larger games to be developed for play on existing consoles.

 Bank switching originated in [minicomputer](https://en.wikipedia.org/wiki/Minicomputer) systems.Many modern [microcontrollers](https://en.wikipedia.org/wiki/Microcontroller) and [microprocessors](https://en.wikipedia.org/wiki/Microprocessor) use bank switching to manage [random-access memory](https://en.wikipedia.org/wiki/Random-access_memory), non-volatile memory, input-output devices and system management registers in small [embedded systems](https://en.wikipedia.org/wiki/Embedded_system).
 The technique was common in [8-bit](https://en.wikipedia.org/wiki/8-bit)[microcomputer](https://en.wikipedia.org/wiki/Microcomputer) systems.
 Bank-switching may also be used to work around limitations in address bus width, where some hardware constraint prevents straightforward addition of more address lines.
 Some control-oriented microprocessors use a bank-switching technique to access internal I/O and control registers, which limits the number of register address bits that must be used in every instruction.

 Unlike memory management by [paging](https://en.wikipedia.org/wiki/Paging), data is not exchanged with a mass storage device like [disk storage](https://en.wikipedia.org/wiki/Disk_storage).
 Data remains in quiescent storage in a memory area that is not currently accessible to the processor (although it may be accessible to the video display, [DMA controller](https://en.wikipedia.org/wiki/Direct_memory_access), or other subsystems of the computer).

 ## Copy on Write (CoW / COW)